Myanmar (Burma)

 Risk Level: Current Crisis

-Populations in Myanmar are facing crimes against humanity and war crimes perpetrated by the military following the February 2021 coup.
+Populations in Myanmar are facing crimes against humanity and war crimes perpetrated by the military and armed groups following the February 2021 coup.

 BACKGROUND: